 When it comes to acid reflux, exercise may be a double-edged sword.
-According to a 2006 study, intense exercise may make GERD worse.
+According to a

 Certain exercises can decrease blood flow to your gastrointestinal area.
 This can cause gastric fluids to pool, leading to inflammation and irritation.
 Restrictive body positions can also put pressure on your stomach and chest, which may trigger symptoms.

 These movements include hanging upside down and bending for extended periods.

 Gulping air during high-impact exercise may also relax the lower esophageal sphincter.
 This can force acid into the esophagus.

 Eating before a workout can also increase your risk of exercise-induced acid reflux.
 Some foods that may produce heartburn include:

 - tomatoes and tomato-based foods